nicktohzyu/intelBot/intelbot.md

 ## master table
 each row represents a station

-columns: station name (pk), groupID (with the stationmasters), time per person, tablename (for queue), queue length, current queue number, ping text (to be sent to front participant)
+columns: station name (pk), groupID (group with the stationmasters), time per person, tablename (for queue), queue length, current queue number, ping text (to be sent to front participant)

 ## table of participants
-stores the queue(s) they are in
+stores the queue they are in

-columns: telegramID (pk), station name(s)
+columns: telegramID (pk), station name they are queing for

 ## table representing a station's queue
 each row represents a person

-columns: queue number (pk, unique), telegramID, hasleft (boolean, default false)
+columns: queue number (pk, unique), telegramID, stillQueueing (boolean, default true)